-The new padel court is hired by the hour to provide a new income stream, but is also a great way to mix current squash players with tennis players in a sport that involves skills from both sports.
+The padel courts are hired by the hour to provide a new income stream, but is also a great way to mix current squash players with tennis players in a sport that involves skills from both sports.

-The court was built partially over a run-down practice wall area and partially over grass.
+The courts were built partially over a run-down practice wall area and partially over grass.

 A reinforced steel/concrete ring beam, for the walls of the court to be anchored to, was built on top of a foundation of crushed stone, and the playing surface was finished flush using tarmac.

-The court we installed is a panoramic model, allowing perfect spectator viewing, finished in a green to compliment surroundings.
+The courts installed include a panoramic model, allowing perfect spectator viewing, and a club WPT court in a matching finish.